Homepage / Bullion Investment Basics: Bullion Glossary / B - Bretton Woods

 The conference consisted of 730 delegates from all 44 WWII Allied nations for the United Nations Monetary and Financial Conference.

-The planners hoped to avoid a repeat of the debacle of the 1930s, when the United States, as a creditor nation, insisted on the repayment of allied war debts from World War I.
+The planners hoped to avoid a repeat of the debacle of the 1930s, when the United States, as a creditor nation, insisted on repayment of allied war debts from World War I.

 Combined with the threat of isolationism, this led to a breakdown of the international financial system and a worldwide economic depression.